 - Nana Saheb was defeated at Kanpur and Escaped to Nepal in 1859.

-- Tantia Tope was Captured in April 1859 and hanged till death.
+- Tantia Tope was Captured in April 1859 and hanged to death.

 - After the death of Lakshmi Bai on 18 June 1858, in Gwalior, The Jhnasi was recaptured by Sir Hugh Rose.
 The rebel of Gwalior was also suppressed by him.

 - At Bareilly, the leader Khan Bahadur Khan died, and the rebel was suppressed by Sir Colin Campbell.

 - In Bihar, Babu Kunwar sigh died on 26 April 1858, here the British officer was William Taylor.

 The Main Reasons for Failure of Revolt